heliosbayma/portfolio/README.md

 I am developing it with
 - NodeJS
-- npm (trying version 5 after starting to deal with Yarn)
+- npm (trying version 5 after starting to play with Yarn)
 - Webpack 2
 - Airbnb ESLint
 (...)